 There are a variety of treatments for an enlarged prostate.
 Treatments include non-invasive, surgical, and pharmaceutical treatment.
 For more information on enlarged prostate, read this article from the National Association for Continence.

 The right product for you depends on your level of incontinence, lifestyle, comfort, and other factors.
-Tranquility understands that men want the freedom to pursue their daily activities, so they have carefully designed the new Tranquility Male Guard.
+At Tranquility, we know that men want the freedom to pursue their daily activities, so we have carefully designed the new Tranquility Male Guard.
 The Male Guard is designed specifically for men, so it fits better and is more comfortable.
-It features 9.5 oz. of absorbent capacity, so it will protect better than most products in its class.
+It features 9.5 oz. of absorbent capacity, so it will absorb and protect better than most products in its class.
 The Male Guard is worn inside traditional underwear, so it is easy to wear, change, and is discrete.
 Incontinence can cause people to limit their activity, stay indoors, and avoid social interaction due to worries of leaks or embarrassment.
-With the Tranquility Male Guard, you can get back on your feet, and back out enjoying the activities you love with the people you love.
+With the Tranquility Male Guard, you can get back on your feet, and get back out enjoying the activities you love with the people you love.
 At Tranquility, we’ve designed our products to perform When Performance Matters Most!

 Disclaimer: This blog provides general information about incontinence, health, and related subjects.
 The content in this blog, and any linked resources, are not intended and should not be taken as medical advice.
 If you or any other person has a medical concern, please consult a licensed physician.

 More Tranquility Blogs

 - Can Pelvic Floor Exercises Help You Take Back Control?